apache/rocketmq-externals/rocketmq-spark/spark-structured-streaming-rocketmq.md

 *\* The topic column is required if the “topic” configuration option is not specified.*

 The `body` column is the only required option.
-If a topic column exists then its value is used as the topic when writing the given row to Kafka, unless the “topic” configuration option is set i.e., the “topic” configuration option overrides the topic column.
+If a topic column exists then its value is used as the topic when writing the given row to RocketMQ, unless the “topic” configuration option is set i.e., the “topic” configuration option overrides the topic column.

-The following options must be set for the Kafka sink for both batch and streaming queries.
+The following options must be set for the RocketMQ sink for both batch and streaming queries.

 | Option     | Value                 | Meaning                         |
 |------------|-----------------------|---------------------------------|